0xd5A1/documents/faqs.md

 2. The accumulated dollar amount of payment made across the platform
 3. The total amount of unclaimed CST available for payment reward

-BST Reward Claimed by User = Unclaimed CST in Payment Pool  \* (User Unclaimed Payment Dollar Amount / Total Platform Unclaimed Dollar Amount)
+CST Reward Claimed by User = Unclaimed CST in Payment Pool  \* (User Unclaimed Payment Dollar Amount / Total Platform Unclaimed Dollar Amount)

 ⚠️ It is recommended that you claim the payment reward as soon as possible.
 Your pending reward balance may decrease with more participating users.